Upright (TV series)

-Upright is an Australian comedy drama series created by Chris Taylor that premiered on 28 November, 2019 on Sky Atlantic in the United Kingdom, and on 1 December, 2019 on Fox Showcase in Australia.
+Upright is an Australian comedy drama television series created by Chris Taylor that premiered on 28 November 2019 on Sky Atlantic in the United Kingdom, and on 1 December 2019 on Fox Showcase in Australia.
 The series stars Tim Minchin and Milly Alcock in the lead roles, with Minchin also writing and composing.
 The series was later broadcast on Super Channel in Canada and on SundanceNow in the USA.

-In October 2021, the series was renewed for a second season, which premiered in its entirety on November 15, 2022 on Fox Showcase in Australia and moved to Sky Comedy in the UK.
+In October 2021, the series was renewed for a second season, which premiered in its entirety on 15 November 2022 on Fox Showcase in Australia and moved to Sky Comedy in the UK.

 Premise

 The first season follows the journey of Lucky, a struggling musician, and Meg, a runaway teenager who, after literally crashing into each other's lives, attempt to transport an upright piano across the southern Australian Outback to Lucky's terminally ill mother in his hometown of Perth.

 The second season takes place four years later, where Lucky, now a successful musician, and Meg, who is two months pregnant, reunite and embark on a mission to find Meg's missing mum in the rainforests of northern Queensland.